gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am he who has called you to virtue and truth
+I am he who has called you to virtue and truth
-I am standing over you, offering you a hand back on your feet.
+I am standing over you, offering you a hand back on your feet.
 Will you accept my offer?
 And know that I am he whom the great everlasting and eternal God has given all things into my mighty hands and has given me a name above every name, that at the name of Jesus should all knees bow in heaven, in earth and under the earth.
 And I am he who is the Lion of the tribe of Judah and in righteousness I do come to judge and to make war and execute judgment on the fallen ones, and the hour of judgment is now here.
 And so I counsel those who dwell on the earth to follow Yahweh’s words and Kiss the Son, lest I become angry, and you perish from the way, when my wrath is kindled but a little.
 Blessed are all they who put their trust in me, even Yeshua HaMashiach and all who call on my name to the end shall be saved, even all those who are heirs of salvation from before the foundations of the earth were laid.